mikelpmc/react-multiline-clamping/README.md

 ## Features
 - 🎉 Uses the css line clamp property
 - 😱 It works both with plain text and HTML/Components
-- 💥 Show more/less behaviour
+- 💥 Integrated show more/less behaviour
 - 👂 Listens to text and lines changes and responds accordingly
 - ⚙️ Easy-to-use component API
 - 🌳 Tiny size, only 1.4kb